Q: Popcorn is presented as both a healthy and an unhealthy snack, depending on who you ask. Is it good for me?

 Here’s how to make that happen: Buy plain kernels that are preferably organic (since most corn is now the GMO variety that’s grown with lots of pesticides).

 Want even more flavor?
-Sprinkle on a little parmesan cheese, cinnamon, sea salt, pepper, or cayenne for an amped-up experience that is sure to make any movie more enjoyable.
+Sprinkle on a little parmesan cheese or nutritional yeast, cinnamon, sea salt, pepper, or cayenne for an amped-up experience that is sure to make any movie more enjoyable.
 Adding spices can boost the antioxidant and anti-inflammatory profile of this favorite snack.